Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/README.md

 > The programmers programmed a program.

-If gender neutral pronouns are needed, use "they/them".
+If pronouns are needed, use the gender neutral "they/them".
 For example:

-> If the driver is needs information, they should notify the drive team.
+> If the driver needs information, they should notify the drive team.

 ## Thanks to